Concurrent Enrollment Nursing Pipeline (CENP)

 - Applicants to the CENP must have completed at least 44 undergraduate credit hours at a regionally accredited institution.

-- Submit a formal application to the CENP pipeline.
+- Submit a formal application through the GGHSON Application Portal.

 - Once admitted, students may register for one or both of the following courses: